ronaksoft/rony/docs/content/introduction.md

 to communicate with each other directly, and they need to somehow sync with each other.
 Or pass their clients messages to other clients connected to other Edge servers.
 This architecture shines when the number of apis are limited per each service.
 That reminds me microservice architectures.
 Yes in micro-service architecture one challenge is how to scale up the microservice itself.
-Sync Rony provide us cluster and end-to-end communication in the cluster out of the box, it is the best choice for such scenarios.
+Since Rony provide us cluster and end-to-end communication in the cluster out of the box, it is the best choice for such scenarios.
 Rony builds its cluster using a gossip protocol hence we don't need to add another 3rd party service to our infrastructure.